- Research Project

 - exchange information between the system and the human in a natural way.

 The databases are easily extendable by non-expert users, which ensures that the developed system is flexible and can be easily adapted to new situations.

-A robotic solution shall be developed that allows for intuitive human-robot interaction based on a common dictionary of actions and objects.
+A robotic solution has been developed that allows for intuitive human-robot interaction based on a common dictionary of actions and objects.
 This dictionary is easily extendable to new tasks in order to make the system flexible.
-In addition, the architecture is modular and can be use with different robots, different sensors and different programming languages.
+In addition, the architecture is modular and can be used with different robots, different sensors and different programming languages.